Symphony, K. 135+61h (Mozart)

 The Symphony in D major, K. 135+61h, was probably composed by Wolfgang Amadeus Mozart in 1772.
-The first two movements are from the overture to the opera Lucio Silla, K. 135, and the last movement, the minuet K. 61h No. 3, was composed separately.
+The first, second, and fourth movements are from the overture to the opera Lucio Silla, K. 135, and the third movement, the minuet K. 61h No. 3, was composed separately.

 The symphony is scored for two oboes, two horns, two trumpets, timpani and strings.